Final solution to the problem of relating a true copula to an imprecise copula: Discrete copulas vs. continuous copulas

 \begin{corollary} The bilinear interpolation $A$ of a 1-increasing function defined on the corners of $R$ is 1-increasing.
 Moreover, for every subrectangle $R_1\subseteq R$ we have: \begin{description} \item[(a)] $V_A(R_1)>0$ if and only if $V_A(R)>0$ \item[(b)] $V_A(R_1)<0$ if and only if $V_A(R)<0$ \item[(c)] $V_A(R_1)=0$ if and only if $V_A(R)=0$ \end{description} \end{corollary}

 \begin{proof} Again we assume with no loss that $R=\mathds{I}^2$ and that the values of $A$ on the corners are as assumed in the proof of Proposition \ref{bilinear}.
-Recall the formula from that proof to see that the first partial derivatives of $A$ are equal respectively to $\alpha+ (1-\beta)y\geqslant0$ and $\beta+ (1-\alpha)x\geqslant0$.
-The second mixed partial derivative of $A$ equals $1-\alpha-\beta$ which is exactly $V_A(R)$ and the corollary follows. \end{proof}
+Recall the formula from that proof to see that the first partial derivatives of $A$ are respectively equal to $\alpha+ (1-\alpha-\beta)y$ (which is no smaller than zero if and only if $A$ is increasing in the direction of $x$) and $\beta+ (1-\alpha-\beta)x$ (which is no smaller than zero if and only if $A$ is increasing in the direction of $y$).
+The second mixed partial derivative of $A$ equals $1-\alpha-\beta$ which is exactly $V_A(R)$.
+So, the 2-volume of any rectangle $R_1\subseteq R$ with sides of length $\gamma$ and $\delta$ equals $(1-\alpha-\beta)\gamma\delta$ and the corollary follows. \end{proof}

 From now on all our functions will be 1-increasing.
 If $A$ is defined on $\mathds{I}^2$ we get a function defined on a mesh $\Delta= \delta_x \times\delta_y$ simply by taking the restriction $A|_\Delta$.
 On the other hand, if $A$ is defined on the mesh $\Delta$ we can extend it to a function on $\mathds{I}^2$ by taking the bilinear interpolation of $A$ on each of the rectangles determined by the mesh; we will denote this interpolation by $A^{\mathrm{BL}}$.
+Observe that this definition depends also on the mesh, but we are not pointing that out in this notation when the mesh is understood.

 \begin{proposition} If $A$ is defined on the mesh $\Delta=\delta_x\times\delta_y$, then $A^{\mathrm{BL}}$ is an absolutely continuous function on $\mathds{I}^2$ and $A^{\mathrm{BL}}|_\Delta=A$. \end{proposition}